alefreza/1/README.md

 *RPO (minutes): Recovery Point Objective in minutes, indicating the acceptable time window for data loss (e.g., 15 minutes).

     How to Use
-    Upon opening the tool, you will be prompted to enter several key parameters that influence the bandwidth calculation.By following these steps, you’ll quickly be able to assess the necessary bandwidth for your vSphere replication setup
+    Upon opening the tool, you will be prompted to enter several key parameters that influence the bandwidth calculation.
+    By following these steps, you’ll quickly be able to assess the necessary bandwidth for your vSphere replication setup

 Contributions